From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 Everyone went silent.
 To break the somber mood, Katelyn said, “How happy it was that Ken dated Gisela and how unhappy for Justin.”

 “Ken has never dated ever since.
 He’s got a bad perception of women.
 Justin is a horrid, repulsive man—no heart.”

 Katelyn’s stomach churned.
 Yes, Justin had his weaknesses, but was none of that.

 “I should take a walk on the farm before dusk, that’s my routine nowadays,” she said, knowing to well Martha wouldn’t come with them in her high heels.
 Of late, she’d come to loathe her company and

 realized she’d have been so depraved if she’d continued following her advice.
 “Will you guys come with me?”

 “Oh no, sorry I got to go.”
 Martha looked at her watch.
 “I’ll see you guys tomorrow.”

 The sisters walked past the compound onto the beaten dusty road, marked with rusty wheels and overgrown grass on the sidewalk.
-Katelyn was quick to talk.
-“I dunno why, but I don’t like Martha’s
+Katelyn said, “I dunno why, but I don’t like Martha’s view on certain

 “I’ve never liked her.
 She’s your friend.”